 - The obvious choice is using pasta for making spaghetti and meatballs, but it’s awesome with a number of other side dishes.
 Try making it a meal with Mashed Potatoes or even rice to change it up.

 - For a punch of freshness, top with fresh basil and serve with a side salad as well.
 Go all out and make a big Caesar salad with my 10-minute, no blender Caesar Dressing, or use this Olive Garden Dressing from scratch.

 - I love a big slice of my Extra Cheesy Garlic Bread with this one.

 - For any leftovers of these meatballs, store in an airtight container for 3-4 days.

 - Reheat over a low heat on the stove until warmed through, or microwave in short increments.

 - I don’t recommend freezing leftovers since the texture of the cheese will change.

-Talk to me in the comments below if the post didn’t answer your questions, or leave me a review!
+Talk to me in the comments below to leave me a review!
 I’d love to hear if you made these chicken parmesan meatballs.
 You can also tag me #saltandlavender on Instagram.